mongodb/docs/source/includes/fact-imported-users-to-automation.rst

 users and roles *not* imported are deleted from the MongoDB deployment.

-If the ``Enforce Consistent Set`` value for the |mms| group is ``No``, non-imported users and roles are not managed by |mms| group but remain in the MongoDB deployment.
+If the ``Enforce Consistent Set`` value for the |mms| group is ``No``, the |mms| group does not manage the non-imported users and roles.
+All non-imported *and existing* users and roles remain in the MongoDB deployment.
 To manage these users and roles, you must connect directly to the MongoDB deployment.

 If importing users and roles, before you confirm and deploy the changes, you can, from the :guilabel:`Authentication & Users` and